Najee Harris Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 - He has handled 296, or 77.7%, of his team's 381 rushing attempts this season.

-- The Steelers, who rank 21st in the NFL in points scored, have attempted a pass 61.9% of the time while running the football 38.1% of the time.
+- The Steelers, who rank 21st in the NFL in points scored, have dropped back to pass 61.9% of the time while opting for the ground attack 38.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Harris' matchup with the Ravens.